 Dan O’Keefe in the Chestnut Orchard

 Here’s a list of tours that are always free to Members or visitors with a member guest pass.
 Most are weekly.
 Tours are a great way to get around the Arboretum and see new parts of Tyler with friends.
-Click on the link for descriptions and to sign up:
+Search our calendar for more information on each tour, to see when the next one is scheduled, and to sign up:

-For a nominal fee of $5 for members, we also have specialized tours helping participants take a deep-dive into our 650 acres and our great works.
+For a nominal fee of $5 for members, we also have specialized tours.
+These tours help participants take a deep-dive into our 650 acres and our great works.
 The following are seasonal.
 Register as soon as they are available, for they are around for a limited time and will not be held again until the following year:

 Pink Hill Serpentine Barren